Following system colour scheme Selected dark colour scheme Selected light colour scheme

 |

-TypeExpr[] is how you spell the type of a variable containing a type annotation object describing a type.
+TypeForm[] is how you spell the type of a type form object, which is a runtime representation of a type.

 • Yes: